 Sometimes I feel like I still have to make money.
 It’s reassuring, even comforting to do so.
 I still operate a business where it’s possible to sort of “turn on the tap” at any given moment to make more money.
 It just takes spending some money as an input to get the output of even more money.

 I cut deals for $10,000 on a random Thursday just to feel a little better.
 It’s been the hardest sort of money addiction to let go of.

-We recently wrote our financial independence savings chronology and it helped me remember several forks in the road.
+We recently wrote our how we became millionaires in 10 years story and it helped me remember several forks in the road.
 We made many choices to find a balance between building wealth and being content, well-adjusted members of society.

 I can remember times in the past thinking that I could sacrifice a bit more time to make more money.
 I could build a bigger business if a poured a little more heart and soul into it.
 A little more work and I could be rich.

 The problem with that mentality is that there’s always more money and more notoriety.

 But there’s not more time.

 Would I look back and think: “I could have made an extra [$10K, $20K, $100K] if I just knuckled down!”